lucaromagnoli/dataservice/source/examples/books_scraper/initial.rst

    Elapsed time: 1.21 seconds.

-Let's move on the next stage, where we will add some general improvements to the code and introduce the concept of ``Pipeline``.
+Let's move on the next stage, where we will add some general improvements to the code and introduce a few more features.